altercation/OLD-ethanschoonover.com-original/projects/solarized/README.md

 *   **Xcode** work in progress ports are available for [Xcode 3] and [Xcode 4] and will be pulled into the main Solarized project soon.
+*   **Atom** This theme is installed by default with Atom and can be activated by going to the Themes section in the Settings view (cmd-,) and selecting it from the Syntax Themes dropdown menu.

 ### Terminal Emulators

 * **Xresources** / Xdefaults